DigitalGrinnell/OHScribe/README.md

 **OHScribe!** is intended to be used as part of a broader IOH transcription workflow developed at *Grinnell College*.
 The workflow documented in the section titled [InqScribe Workflow](#inqscribe-workflow) may be of significant interest to individuals tasked with transcribing IOH audio recordings.
 The aforementioned workflow document now includes a link to an 11.5 minute long training video.

+# Docker Version!

+March 2022:  This `with-docker` branch of the code includes a _Docker_ configuration that is NOT verified to work properly.

 ### Formatted IOH Example

 The aforementioned workflow, application, and accompanying CSS (provided below) are intended to deliver oral histories that look something like this: